Patent Box

 • Notional royalties for using the patented process or apparatus in your own business

-Provided you file an election with HMRC, the Patent Box can apply to income arising while a patent application is pending, with relief being given when the patent is finally granted.
+Provided an election is filed with HMRC, the Patent Box can apply to income arising while a patent application is pending, with relief being given when the patent is finally granted.

-Yes.
-The new Patent Box scheme commenced on 30 July 2016 and adopted the so-called “modified nexus approach” under which any benefit will be linked to the proportion of R&D expenditure incurred by the UK company to develop the IP asset relative to the total R&D expenditure incurred.
-If you have developed the product in-house in the UK this should not affect your entitlement to the tax relief but you do need to keep proper records of your expenditure.
+• Since July 2021, the Patent Box has adopted the so-called “modified nexus approach” under which any benefit is linked to the proportion of R&D expenditure incurred by the UK company to develop the IP asset relative to the total R&D expenditure incurred.
+If you have developed the product in-house in the UK, this should not affect your entitlement to the tax relief, but proper records of expenditure must be maintained.

-If you are developing new products or processes and would like to know if they can be patented to enable you to take advantage of the Patent Box, please contact us to arrange a free “Innovation Audit”.
+• If you are developing new products or processes and wish to know if they can be patented to enable you to take advantage of the Patent Box, please contact us to arrange a free “Innovation Audit”.

 Where I can get more information?

-Visit our resources section here.
-Or, if you have any questions about the tax-related aspects of the Patent Box then you should contact your accountant or tax advisor.
+For more details about Patent Box, please look at our information sheet below.
+If you have any questions about the tax-related aspects of the Patent Box, please consult your accountant or tax advisor.
 You might also like to ask them about R&D Tax Credits.